 - What education do they have?
 What subjects did they study?

 - How was their childhood?
-Were they neglected, sheltered, raised well?
+Were they neglected, sheltered, or raised well?

 - Were they involved in any extracurriculars as a child? (sports, dance, clubs, etc.)